LowkeyCoding/QuantumSetup/readme.md

 ![alt text](./images/api_key.png "Title")
 Paste your API key into the `save_account.py` file then run it.
 It is important that you never run it on untrusted systems and NEVER publish the `save_account.py` with the api key in it.
 After running it once on a system the account will automatically be used when using the IBM backend.

-With these two steps completed, you'll have Qiskit installed and configured to use IBM Quantum hardware.
+With these two steps completed, you'll have the ibm backend installed and configured to use IBM Quantum hardware.
 You can then start experimenting with quantum circuits and running them on real quantum computers provided by IBM.